 The Institutes for Social Change (ISC) are an integral element of educational programming at the Adler School.
-Their mission is to advance the School vision of a more socially just society.
-They pursue their mission through research, outreach, and public awareness programming.
+Their purpose is to advance the School vision of a more socially just society through research, outreach, and public awareness programming.

 Born out of the belief that the field of psychology can make invaluable contributions to the social good by working in close collaboration with other professions, the Institutes are staffed by professionals in the fields of law, social work, urban planning, and sociology/criminology.
 Students may work with the Institutes as research or teaching assistants.
 They may also conduct their Community Service Practica at the Institutes.
-There are two Institutes for Social Change: The Institute on Social Exclusion was established in 2005; and, the Institute for Public Safety and Social Justice was established in 2009.
+There are two Institutes for Social Change: The Institute on Social Exclusion; and, the Institute for Public Safety and Social Justice.